vincent-lafouasse/spectre/README.md

 huge thanks to kiss-fft for being simple to build and simple to use

-huge thanks to nothings for releasing an ogg codec to the public domain
+huge thanks to raylib for being so pleasant to use